zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_results.md

 ## Acknowledgments

-This results description section is summaried from [!citep](HTR-10Benchmark) and prepared for the VTB by Samuel Walker.
+This results description section is summarized from [!citep](HTR-10Benchmark) and prepared for the VTB by Samuel Walker.